 Where to get a proofreading job?

 Now that you have decided to start working as a proofreader and have gained all the skills needed to start work, the final question is where to get work from.
-Well, the first place for the beginners to start is made and build a profile on the popular freelancing platforms such as freelancer.com, Fiverr and Upwork.
+Well, the first place for the beginners to start is to build a profile on the popular freelancing platforms.
+These include freelancer.com, Fiverr and Upwork.
 This gives you flexibility when it comes to what type of work you want to take and how much.
 These platforms also give you an opportunity to negotiate with the client the price of the project.
 Apart from these platforms, there are numerous other platforms dedicated to bringing together the writers, editors and proofreaders.
-I have compiled a list of platforms that you can go through and select the ones you think will work best for you.
-Bear in mind that some of these companies have strict hiring criteria and many require passing a test to demonstrate your level of competence for the job.
+I have compiled a list of platforms from which you can select the ones that work best for you.
+Remember that some of thm have strict hiring criteria and many require you to pass a test for the job.

 6. Scribe media